-Jesus and justice should go hand in hand.
+Jesus and justice can go hand in hand.
 Jesus always spoke directly to the marginalized.
 He never brushed over their pain and hurt.
 He invited them to eat and walk with Him.

-There are several scriptures that should be considered moving forward.
+There are several scriptures that would question this silence.

 1. The Parable of the Lost Sheep (Matthew 18:12-14)